Motorcycle repair problems are probably not your fault.

 But stop for a second, and listen closely.

-When reassembling part of your bike, you like to do it right.
+When putting your bike back together, of course you like to do it right.

 You’re holding everything together with one hand, and all you need to do is twist that first well-greased nut into place.